- Paul Woodruff Professor for Excellence in Undergraduate Studies, School of Undergraduate Studies

 Sonnenberg’s important professional affiliations have included the American Psychiatric Association ((Distinguished Life Fellow), the American College of Psychiatrists (Fellow), the American College of Psychoanalysts (Fellow), the American Psychoanalytic Association (Founding Head, Education Department, 2009-12), and the Washington School of Psychiatry (President, 1982-84).

-Dr. Sonnenberg has practiced medicine for more than fifty years, and he still maintains a small practice of psychiatry, psychoanalysis, and educational consultation with mid-career psychiatrists.
+Dr. Sonnenberg has practiced medicine for fifty-nine years, and he still maintains a small practice of psychiatry, psychoanalysis, and educational consultation with mid-career psychiatrists.

 Selected talks, lectures, and presentations